 July 3rd.
 1912

-See more on the First New Hampshire Battery in the Civil War
+See more on the history of the 1st New Hampshire Battery in the Civil War